It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 The next step was to let out more thread, and get some high-flying shots.
 At the same time, I moved upwind to allow more space downwind in case the thread broke.
 You can't be too careful in that respect; I've lost a couple of paper kite prototypes that way!

 The bridle setting seemed to be keeping the kite a little low.
 So, I shortened the rear bridle line by tying a tiny loop knot into it, and tried again.
 Maybe it was a smidge too far back, but the little black delta certainly went higher than before.

 The strongest gusts were now causing some distortion in the kite frame and a fair amount of looping around.
 But everything held.
 Some video was taken, and then some more after I had brought the delta down much lower.

 On arriving home, I checked the weather station

 again.
 It had been blowing 22 kph with a gust to 26 kph around the time I

 left the field.
 So, the black Paper Delta had flown through pretty much

 On this site, there's more kite-making info than you can poke a stick at :-) Want to know the most convenient way of using it all?

 Finally, after chasing a decent inland fly for the Paper Delta, it happened.
-The breeze was cool and very gusty, but the little delta managed to claw it's way right up to 200 feet in the sunny blue sky.
-On a bit more than 90 meters of thread.
+The breeze was cool and very gusty, but the little delta managed to claw its way right up to 200 feet in the sunny blue sky.
+This was on a bit more than 90 meters (300 feet) of thread.

 A prolonged lull in the wind brought the Paper Delta down after only 5 minutes.
-Not to worry - the height certification was 'in the bag'!
+Not to worry, since the height certification was "in the bag"!